morete/kubevirt-basics-training/content/en/docs/02/21_create-vm.md

 ### {{% task %}} Write your own VirtualMachine manifest

-Create a new empty file `~/{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}/firstvm.yaml` and copy the `VirtualMachine` manifest from above as a starting point.
+Create a new empty file `firstvm.yaml` in the folder `{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}/` and copy the `VirtualMachine` manifest from above as a starting point.
 Starting from the basic manifest you need to add a bootable disk for your vm and a network and interface specification.
 To achieve that you need to specify the following parts in the `VirtualMachine` manifest:

 * `spec.template.spec.domain.devices`